shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 	* returns true or false if patient is adult or not

-### ADD SYMPTOMS
-**Introduction**: Purpose of this function is to verify that the date of the birth of the patient is valid.
-It checks if they are under or over 18 and returns a result based on the value of the condition.
-1. **Inputs**
-	* patient date of birth
-	* date-format: YYYY:M:D:H:M:S
-2. **Processing**:
-	* Check if age is less then 18
-	* Check if age is greater than 18
-3. **Outputs**:
-	* returns true or false if patient is adult or not

 ## NURSE: Functional Requirements
 These are all the functional requirements for an employee with the "Nurse" role.